-When you start investing, or even if you are a sophisticated investor, one of the most important tools available is diversification.
+hen you start investing, or even if you are a sophisticated investor, one of the most important tools available is diversification.
 Whether the market is bullish or bearish, maintaining a diversified portfolio is essential to any long-term investment strategy.

 Diversification allows an investor to spread risk among different kinds of investments, called 'asset classes', to potentially improve investment returns.
-This helps reduce the risk of the overall investments in your portfolio underperforming or losing money.
+This helps reduce the risk of the overall investments, referred to as a 'portfolio', under-performing or losing money.